awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-packaging-job-boto3.md

 You can create a SageMaker Edge Manager packaging job with the AWS SDK for Python \(Boto3\)\.
 Before continuing, make sure you have satisfied the [Prerequisites](edge-packaging-job.md#edge-packaging-job-prerequisites)\.

 To request an edge packaging job, use `CreateEdgePackagingJob`\.
 You need to provide a name to your edge packaging job, the name of your SageMaker Neo compilation job, your role Amazon resource name \(ARN\), a name for your model, a version for your model, and the Amazon S3 bucket URI where you want to store the output of your packaging job\.
+Note that Edge Manager packaging job names and SageMaker Neo compilation job names are case\-sensitive\.

 ```
 # Import AWS SDK for Python (Boto3)